 Queuing Theory

-• Analyzes waiting line behavior using arrival rates (λ\lambda) and service rates (μ\mu) to predict congestion and delays
+Analyzes waiting line behavior using arrival rates (ฮป) and service rates (ฮผ) to predict congestion and delays.

-• Key metrics include average wait time, queue length, and utilization—critical for designing service systems that balance cost and customer satisfaction
+Key metrics include average wait time (W), average queue length (Lqโ), and server utilization (ฯ=ฮป/ฮผ).
+These are critical for designing service systems that balance cost against customer satisfaction.

 Markov Chains

-• Models state transitions where the future depends only on the present—the "memoryless" property simplifies complex dynamic systems
+Models state transitions where the future depends only on the present state, not on how you got there.
+This "memoryless" property (the Markov property) dramatically simplifies analysis of complex dynamic systems.

-• Mimics system behavior over time when analytical solutions are impossible or impractical—your go-to for complex, stochastic systems
+Mimics system behavior over time when analytical solutions are impossible or impractical.
+This is your go-to for complex, stochastic systems with interactions that defy clean mathematical formulation.

-• Enables "what-if" analysis without disrupting real operations—test a new factory layout virtually before spending millions
+Enables "what-if" analysis without disrupting real operations.
+You can test a new factory layout virtually before spending millions on implementation.

-Compare: Queuing Theory vs. Simulation—queuing theory provides closed-form solutions for idealized systems (Poisson arrivals, exponential service), while simulation handles any distribution and complexity.
-Use queuing theory for quick estimates and simulation for detailed, realistic modeling.
+Compare: Queuing Theory vs. Simulation: queuing theory provides closed-form solutions for idealized systems (Poisson arrivals, exponential service), while simulation handles any distribution and complexity level.
+Use queuing theory for quick estimates of well-structured problems and simulation for detailed, realistic modeling where assumptions don't hold.

 Planning and Scheduling Tools